The penstock is controlled by a hydraulic system to raise and lower it.

 The only information the control system receives from the hydraulic system is from limit switches on the gate itself.

-This information only shows whether or not the penstock is “open”, “closed” or “transit” (somewhere inbetween).
+This means it only knows if the penstock is “open”, “closed” or “transit” (somewhere in between).

-The data logger uses this information and will email a member of the operations staff if there is a problem, such as
+The data logger will email a member of the operations staff if there is a problem, such as:

 - Gas leakage from the accumulator